The channel: football tactics explained

 Which teams exploit the channel well?

-Taking advantage of this space and hitting the ball into that ‘corridor of uncertainty’ links pretty much every team that plays a direct style of football - regardless of their formation or wider tactical set-up.
+Taking advantage of this space and hitting the ball into that ‘corridor of uncertainty’ links pretty much every team that plays a direct style of football, regardless of their formation or wider tactical set-up.

-Both were wide players who could step inside and play pinpoint passes down the channel.
+Manchester United’s 1999 Treble winners were a prime example.
+David Beckham and Ryan Giggs weren’t simply flying wingers looking to get to the byline: both were wide players who could step inside and play pinpoint passes down the channel.
 When you combine this with forwards who possessed the movement and game intelligence of a Dwight Yorke or Teddy Sheringham this was a lethal combination.

 Two of United’s most famous goals that season came from exploiting space down the channel albeit, from their other two strikers in that talented frontline.
 Ole Gunnar Solskjaer’s late strike against Liverpool in the FA Cup third round and Andy Cole’s winner on the final day of the Premier League against Tottenham.